-What if, with a single vaccine, you could protect your child (or yourself) from many different types of painful, potentially fatal, cancers?
+What if a single vaccine could protect your child (or yourself) from many different types of painful, potentially fatal, cancers?

-It’s not a “what if” situation: the HPV vaccine, Gardasil, is an actual cancer vaccine.
+We’ll, it’s not a “what if” situation: the human papillomavirus vaccine — a.k.a. the HPV vaccine known as Gardasil — is an actual cancer vaccine.
 It’s pretty revolutionary, it’s been available for over 10 years, and it’s essentially a “silver bullet” for cancer.

 HPV is the human papillomavirus.
 It’s technically a sexually transmitted virus, although when it’s active it’s very easy to catch (no intercourse required, although it helps).
 The first thing it causes are genital warts, which can be removed.
 The initial symptoms of many HPV infections clear up and disappear.

 But the havoc HPV can cause later down the line is the real worry.

 There are over 40 different strains of the HPV virus, and about ten of them have been very definitively linked to a bunch of very nasty cancers.

 According to current medical research, here are some of the cancers that are linked to HPV:

 The CDC estimates that HPV is responsible for about 5% of cancers internationally, and that about 79 million Americans are infected.
 Of those people, about 49,000 are diagnosed with a cancer causally linked to their HPV infection.
 That’s a lot of people, and a lot of cancer.